List of Homestuck characters: Vriska Serket

-Vriska Serket is cerulean-blooded and takes the role of an antihero in Homestuck.
+Vriska Serket is cerulean-blooded, a relatively high-ranking caste that also has access to mind control powers.
 Being raised by a giant spider, Vriska uses a spider-themed typing quirk and aspires to be a pirate.
 Her weapon is a set of eight legendary eight-sided dice, which, depending on what they roll, can cause either devastating or worthless attacks.
-Her character is described as "ruthless, manipulative [and] powerful", and was considered among the "most hardcore" eyepatch-wearing fictional characters by The Mary Sue.
-In the alpha timeline, she is one of two trolls (along with Aradia Megido) to reach god-tier.
+Prior to the game's start, she was involved in a karmic cycle of revenge with Tavros, Aradia, and Terezi (her childhood friend), disabling, killing, and blinding them respectively, but losing an arm and one of her eyes in the process.
 Her astrological sign is Scorpio.